GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

    * Dispatch Range allows for setting the start and stop dispatch indices to use during automatic profile capture
    * Dispatch Count specifies the number of dispatches to include in the profile capture

+**NOTE**
+   To reduce the chance of truncated profile data, OpenCL profiling is limited to 50 dispatches

 .. image:: media/Workflow_Profiling_Config_OpenCL.png